xmusphlkg/CNIDS/Report/information/Schistosomiasis.md

-### Overview and Historical Context

-Schistosomiasis, also known as Bilharzia or "snail fever," is a parasitic disease caused by blood flukes of the genus Schistosoma.
-It was discovered in the mid-1800s, with early cases identified by Theodor Bilharz, a German physician working in Egypt, who observed the worm in 1851.
+Schistosomiasis, also known as bilharzia or snail fever, is a parasitic disease caused by blood flukes (trematode worms) of the genus Schistosoma.
+There are several species of schistosomes that infect humans, the most important being Schistosoma haematobium, Schistosoma mansoni, and Schistosoma japonicum.

-### Global Prevalence and Epidemiology
+**Global Prevalence and Transmission:**

-Schistosomiasis is one of the most prevalent parasitic diseases in tropical and subtropical regions, especially in poor communities without access to safe drinking water and adequate sanitation.
-The World Health Organization estimates that over 240 million people are infected worldwide, with nearly 700 million people at risk in endemic areas.
+Schistosomiasis is a disease of poverty that remains a significant global health concern, particularly in tropical and subtropical regions.
+According to the World Health Organization (WHO), over 230 million people required preventative treatment for schistosomiasis in 2019, and it affects approximately 120 million people worldwide, with millions more at risk.

-The disease is most commonly found in Africa, but it also exists in parts of South America, the Caribbean, the Middle East, and Asia.
-Within affected regions, prevalence and intensity can vary widely.
-For instance, in Africa, several countries alongside freshwater bodies like Lake Victoria or the Nile River have high infection rates.
-Transmission intensity is subject to seasonal variations and can be influenced by factors such as migration, agricultural practices, and development projects.

-### Transmission Routes

-Humans become infected with Schistosoma parasites when they come into contact with freshwater (from rivers, lakes, or ponds) contaminated with the larvae, called cercariae.
-These larvae are released by freshwater snails, which serve as intermediate hosts.
-Once in the water, cercariae can penetrate the skin of a human host.
-Following penetration, the larvae develop into adult worms that live in the blood vessels, where they can survive for years, releasing eggs that either pass out in stools or urine to continue the life cycle or become trapped in body tissues, causing immune reactions and progressive damage.

-The life cycle of Schistosoma parasites involves the following steps:

-1. Egg - released from infected humans.
-2. Miracidium - hatches from the egg and infects a specific freshwater snail species.
-3. Sporocyst - stage within the snail.
-4. Cercaria - larval stage released by the snail into the water.
-5. Adult worm - develops in human host after skin penetration.

-### Affected Populations

-The at-risk populations typically comprise rural and peri-urban inhabitants, particularly agricultural, fishing, and children playing in infested waters.
-These groups are often low-income, limiting their access to potable water and health services.

-### Key Statistics and Risk Factors

-Risk factors for Schistosomiasis include:
+The disease is endemic in many parts of Africa, but it also exists in some areas of the Middle East, South America, the Caribbean, and Southeast Asia.
+The lifecycle of the parasites includes freshwater snails as intermediate hosts.
+Human infection occurs when people come into contact with contaminated freshwater where the snails release larval forms of the parasite.
+The larvae can penetrate human skin and develop into adult worms, which live in the blood vessels, where they produce eggs.
+Some of the eggs are expelled in feces or urine, which can then contaminate freshwater bodies and continue the cycle if they reach suitable snail hosts.

+**Historical Context and Discovery:**
+The disease has been known since ancient times, with descriptions that resemble schistosomiasis found in Egyptian medical papyri dating back to around 2000 BCE.
+The connection between the disease and the schistosome worms, however, was not made until much later.
+The discovery of the organism responsible for schistosomiasis is attributed to Theodor Bilharz, a German pathologist, who identified the worms in 1851 during autopsy examinations in Egypt.

+**Risk Factors:**
+Several factors contribute to the transmission and risk of schistosomiasis:
+- Contact with contaminated water, typically during activities such as swimming, bathing, fishing, laundry, or agricultural work.
+- Poor sanitation infrastructure, which facilitates contamination of water bodies with human waste.
+- Proximity to freshwater bodies that host the snail intermediate.
-- Lack of access to clean water.
+- Lack of access to safe drinking water and health education.

-- Poor sanitation, leading to water contamination by human excreta.
-- Certain occupations, such as fishing, irrigation farming, and inland sand harvesting.
+**Impact on Different Regions and Populations:**
+The impact of schistosomiasis varies significantly from one region to another and across different demographics.
+In endemic regions:
+- Prevalence can be exceptionally high, particularly in rural areas and amongst populations that rely on freshwater from rivers and lakes for daily activities.
-- Age and gender, with children and young adults often being at higher risk due to their recreational or occupational contact with infested waters.
+- School-aged children are often the most affected due to their frequent contact with contaminated water.
-- Proximity to snail habitats and infested water bodies.

-### Impact on Regions and Populations

-Schistosomiasis has significant public health and economic impacts in endemic regions.
-Chronic infection can lead to liver and spleen enlargement, bladder cancer, kidney failure, and in the case of Schistosoma haematobium, increased risk of HIV transmission.
-Children can suffer from anemia, malnutrition, and learning difficulties due to the infection.
-Moreover, when left untreated, chronic Schistosomiasis can lead to death.

-Variations in prevalence are closely tied to geographical, social, and economic factors:

-- **Africa:** The continent carries the highest burden of the disease, with endemic areas mostly found in sub-Saharan Africa.
-Within this region, there's a high variation in prevalence rates, sometimes even within the same country, due to varying ecological climates suitable for different snail species.

-- **South America and the Caribbean:** Countries such as Brazil and Venezuela encounter Schistosoma mansoni.
-Prevalence rates in these regions are generally lower than in Africa but can still signify local public health concerns.

-- **Middle East and Asia:** Schistosoma japonicum and Schistosoma mekongi are the primary species in these regions.
-The prevalence can vary widely, and some countries have achieved considerable success in controlling the disease through public health interventions.

-Control efforts include mass drug administration (MDA) with praziquantel, improvement of sanitation facilities, health education, and snail control.
-These efforts have resulted in significant reductions in prevalence and intensity of infection in various regions, but challenges persist due to ecological, social, and political factors that may limit intervention effectiveness.

-The key to reducing the burden of Schistosomiasis lies in an integrated approach that combines drug therapy with improved access to clean water, better sanitation, snail control, and health education to minimize exposure to infested waters.
+- Chronic infection can result in anemia, malnutrition, learning difficulties, and severe organ damage, especially of the bladder, kidneys, liver, and intestines.
+- Schistosomiasis significantly contributes to economic and social burden, hampering development and perpetuating cycles of poverty.

+**Key Statistics and Variations in Prevalence:**
+- In Africa, which bears the brunt of the global schistosomiasis burden, prevalence rates can exceed 50% in some communities.
+- Different species have varied geographic distributions, with S. haematobium being predominant in Africa and the Middle East, S. mansoni in Africa, parts of South America, and the Caribbean, and S. japonicum in parts of China and Southeast Asia.
+- Morbidity due to schistosomiasis is estimated at 1.9 million disability-adjusted life years (DALYs) lost, with a greater burden in sub-Saharan Africa.

+**Control and Prevention Efforts:**
+The primary approach to controlling schistosomiasis has been through mass drug administration (MDA) with praziquantel, which effectively kills adult worms.
+Other strategies include improving sanitation, providing access to safe water, snail control, health education, and developing strong surveillance systems to monitor and respond to the disease.
+Limited progress towards a vaccine exists, with various candidate vaccines in different stages of research and development.

+Schistosomiasis encapsulates the challenges of a disease that is closely tied to environmental conditions, socioeconomic status, and public health infrastructure.
+Sustained integrated efforts are required to not only treat the disease but also to prevent its spread and ultimately aim for its elimination in endemic regions.